llingro/my-personal-website/README.md

 # personal website
+ this is my time to make a website and use github

+# reminder
- this is my first website which was vibe coded
+ this is also my testing CV to test whether the website is correct